 Architecturally, patrons enter the new restaurant through an inviting farmhouse-style porch, which leads directly to a hostess area with a two-sided stone fireplace.
 Patrons can wait for a table by the fire on a cold night or in summer weather take a glass of wine out onto the inviting porch.

 To break down the scale of the restaurant, a central cathedral ceiling, infused with natural Douglas Fir trusses and timber posts, establishes spatial order.
 Meanwhile, lower ceiling areas are precisely supported in vertically grained Douglas Fir rafters.
-Paneling, booths and piers are all enveloped in a durable black cherry to harmonize with the dark brown leather cushions.
+Paneling, booths, and piers are all enveloped in a durable black cherry to harmonize with the dark brown leather cushions.
 These choices created a soothing natural material palette that is designed to recede and frame the glass facades, offering wide views to the salt marsh beyond.

 “To appeal even further to the new dinner crowd,” says John MacDonald, AIA, “we designed a beautifully curved bar in solid black cherry that features a ‘glacial ice’ inspired Back Bar for a more outdoor-inspired concept rather than the typical cosmopolitan design approach to this space.”
-Deftly concealed uplighting and area spot lights generates an inviting, refined and yet comfortable upscale environment.
+Deftly concealed uplighting and area spotlights generate an inviting, refined and yet comfortable upscale environment.
 This design worked to make old patrons feel comfortable in the new restaurant without taking away opportunities for an ambiance that both new and old patrons have come to love.

 To learn and see more on this exciting project visit its project page in our Portfolio section.